ricdijk/cdk-iot-serverless/README.md

 ____
 ## Ruuvi code and scheduling
+The ruuvy software was developped for and on a Rasberri pi.
 ### Installation
   * The ruuvi code consists of one python script: 'rdi_ruuvi.py', stored in the 'ruuvi' directory of this repository.
 Store this file in a appropriate directory on the IoT device.
   * The following fields need to be configured to upload data to AWS: